bhky/targetran/README.md

 ## Overview

-There are three modules: the NumPy transformation tools are from `targetran.np`, the TensorFlow transformation tools are from `targetran.tf`, and some general helper utilities are from `targetran.utils`.
+There are three modules: `targetran.np` for the NumPy transformation tools, `targetran.tf` for the TensorFlow transformation tools, and `targetran.utils` for some general helper utilities.

 ### Transformation classes